Gluten-Free Pumpkin Scones with Pumpkin Spice Glaze

 5. Substitute butter for coconut oil to make these scones dairy-free– The cold butter will make the scones crisp and flaky.
 Coconut oil can make for a great substitute if you want to make these scones dairy-free.

-Did you like this Pumpkin Scones with Pumpkin Spice Glaze recipe?
+Did you like this Gluten-Free Pumpkin Scones with Pumpkin Spice Glaze recipe?
 You make also like these other pumpkin recipes:

-Pumpkin Scones with Pumpkin Spice Glaze
+Gluten-Free Pumpkin Scones with Pumpkin Spice Glaze

-Warm and soft with a flaky outside, these Pumpkin Scones will be on the top of your baking list this fall.
+Warm and soft with a flaky outside, these Gluten-Free Pumpkin Scones will be on the top of your baking list this fall.
 Made with a Pumpkin Spice Glaze that take these to whole other level.
-Gluten-free, refined-sugar free with dairy-free options.
+Refined-sugar free with dairy-free options.

 Course Dessert